pritikavig/tictactiger/README.md

   - /ttt gameover will end the current game
   - /ttt move <int> will request a move at position int.
 To see the board configuration, you can run /ttt help

+        The integration checks for a known token.
+It is currently set up for [this team](https://ae30957667test0.slack.com/messages/general/)

 For more documentation on design decisions and models, see the project root directory TongueTiedTiger/